Conservatory Cost

 Can I Install a Conservatory Myself?

 It also means you can do it at your own pace, knowing those contractor costs aren’t racking up.
-As well as custom-made conservatory kits, you can buy basic standard conservatory frames from larger DIY shops, though the money you save will need to be weighed up against the lack of choice and specification.
+Along with custom-made conservatory kits, you can buy basic standard conservatory frames from larger DIY shops, though the money you save will need to be weighed up against the lack of choice and specification.

 If you are considering building a conservatory yourself, be aware that there could be unknown challenges which you should be prepared for.
 Uneven ground levels, drainage pipes under the floor surface, and a supporting wall to knock through are all possibilities.